maobrien11235/ANTNM/README.md

 industry with known bias toward taller women as models to explore AI explainability and outcomes analysis.

+Update 28MAR2021: as per usual I added another goal as part of this project:
+4. Project Configuration with YAML files.
+Going to try exploring the pyyaml or confuse libraries for leveraging YAMLs to coordinate the project.
+I hate it but I may also go down the route of virtual environments too... gonna try to resist that...

 # Notes and Starting Thoughts
 Note: sex is limited to only female contestants in the dataset.
 Season 22 had male contestants